Zzackllack/Websites/Website-scanner/README.md

 3. **Enter the types of media to download:**

    ```
-   Enter the types of media to download (options: images, videos, audios, external_links, all, comma-separated): images, videos
+   Enter the types of media to download (options: images, videos, audios, documents, external_links, all, comma-separated): images, videos
    ```

 The script will then process the URL, download the specified media files, and save the log file in the specified directory.

+## GUI Usage

+**NEW INNOVATIVE UPDATE:**

+1. **URL Field:**
+   Enter the URL of the webpage you want to scan.

+2. **Directory Field:**
+   Enter the directory where you want the downloaded media to be saved, or use the "Browse..." button to select a directory.

+3. **Media Types Field:**
+   Enter the types of media you want to download (e.g., images, videos, audios, documents, external_links, all).

+4. **Start Button:**
+   Click "Start" to begin the scanning and downloading process.

 ## Logging